accurascan/Qatar-IOS-SDK/README.md

 Step 2: Add 'AccuraQatar.framework' into your project root directory

-Step 3: Add AccuraQatarSDK.swift file in your projrct.<br />
+Step 3: Add AccuraQatarSDK.swift file in your project.<br />

 Step 4: Appdelegate.swift file in add <br />